 When it comes to connected store technology, AR is a huge differentiator for brands looking to improve the customer experience.
 Fitting rooms, in particular, can leverage AR technology to virtually show shoppers what certain items look like in different colors or patterns, saving them the hassle of trying on multiple pieces of clothing.
 Fitting room mirrors equipped with LCD screens are making this futuristic scenario entirely possible and providing a more interactive experience for brick-and-mortar shoppers.

 Products themselves can also utilize AR experiences to provide shoppers with an interactive way to obtain additional item details – like where a garment was made, if it’s part of a sale or promotion, or if it uses sustainable materials.
 Shoppers can conveniently view this information on their mobile device and then share it on social media or other digital channels if they choose to.
 Retail brands can take this concept even further by gamifying these AR experiences to give shoppers more incentive to interact with their products.

-A growing number of brands and retailers are successfully incorporating AR experiences into their mobile apps to give shoppers a way to visualize their products at full scale using just their mobile device.
-This provides online shoppers with the luxury of a virtual fitting room where they can "try on" different styles, without ever having to leave the house.
+A growing number of brands and retailers are incorporating AR experiences into their mobile apps to give shoppers a convenient way to visualize products at full scale using just their mobile device.
+AR provides online shoppers with the luxury of a virtual fitting room where they can "try on" different styles, without ever having to leave the house.
 The IKEA Place AR app, for example, lets shoppers scroll through a catalog of the retailer's furniture and then place it in their home at full scale to see how it looks and fits in the space.
 The same can be done with apparel or footwear to give shoppers a better sense of how a product would complement the rest of their wardrobe.

 Want to learn more about how your company should deploy AR?
 Download this article from the Harvard Business Review.